 - I hope this next question doesn’t sound patronising, as I certainly don’t mean it to be so….
-Can you have a good time at a gathering without overdoing your particular behaviours in question?
+Can you have a good time without overdoing your particular behaviours in question?

 - How much better will you feel when you get home from that party and you succeeded in not overconsuming??!

 - Does that feeling of victory and control outweigh the short lived feeling had you eaten/drank more than you wanted… How nice to not have to regret anything, right?!

 The third key point is support.
 While it is you who will need to make the changes, having the right team around you, at least at the beginning, while change is harder to implement, will go a long way towards increasing the value of your new year’s resolutions.
 Please remember that we are here to help.
 And a practical way we can do that is via our “Draw a Line in The Sand” campaign, which is designed to closely support you and equip you to create change, and which we have extended until the end of January.